About the Artist

-It would be forty years later, and I as his student, that I would be sitting in that very brownstone watching this master create the most amazing portraits.
+It would be forty years later that I. as his student, would be sitting in that very brownstone watching this master create the most amazing portraits.
 I learned everything I know about art from Joseph.
 There have been many other mentors at CCNY, The National Academy and various other venues around the country as well and I have learned so much from all of them.
 I have contemporary friends from whom I have received coaching and inspiration.
-Tony Pro and Johanna Harmon are just a couple.
 I think all artists will always have a special person in their lives.
-Solman was the metor that set me free.
+Solman was the mentor that set me free.

 I use flat shapes, a variety of lines and large masses of color and texture all carefully placed resulting in lively compositions.
 My portfolio reveals a broad spectrum of subjects such as figurative work, landscapes, and even wildlife studies.
 It includes typical Monotypes and transfer drawings as well.

 Invention, for me, is my primary motivator.
 I look for new ways to express myself all the time.
 I find it difficult to call a piece "finished".
 Even when I finally place my initials on a painting I may discover something later on that compels me to fix it or redo the composition entirely.